junxit/us-congress-bills-115/metadata.md

 - 2018-02-14 — Rule H. Res.
 736 passed House.
 - 2018-02-14 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-02-14 — The previous question was ordered on the bill and amendment pursuant to the rule.
+- 2018-02-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.